Service design

 How do we design services in the City?

-The City's services are transformed in teams composed of specialists from the service itself and specialists in service transformation.
+City services are transformed by teams consisting of experts from the service itself and civic design specialists.
 The teams work together on a project for a certain time where the service is scrutinized, challenges defined, and creative solutions worked on.
 The solutions are tested with real users and the best one is further developed and implemented.
 Our design process has been adapted to Reykjavík City but is based on the methodology of design thinking.

 How do we work with other City staff?

-The design team helps other City staff see the big picture and view service from different perspectives.
+In our work, we focus on helping other City staff see the big picture and examine services from different perspectives.
 The methodology of design fits well with service transformation where the core is always the experience and needs of the user.
 Design thinking also helps people discover their creative sides and empowers staff by encouraging them to try new things.

 People first